lolmomarchal/cse15l-lab-reports/lab-report-week-5.md

 ![image](https://user-images.githubusercontent.com/114376800/198964953-02390802-a4a8-4ef9-97c5-9107f54b75e4.png)

- This finds the occurences of a pattern/string in a file and highlights them for you to scroll through. in a large file, this allows you to scroll through while having the pattern you require
+ This finds the occurences of a pattern/string in a file and highlights them for you to scroll through.
+In a large file, this allows you to scroll through while having the pattern you require
 /are looking.